What You’ll Learn 💾

 Time range of data

-To export only a part of acquired data, select the time range on the recorder (or vertical recorder) by zooming on the portion of data.
+To export only part of the acquired data, select the desired time range on the recorder (or vertical recorder) by zooming in on that portion of the data.

 Once you press the Export button, the following window will appear: